 If you wish to investigate further scenarios, we recommend creating a separate output report by changing the name of the .Rmd file (last line in the IPACS_model_masterscript.R) and running a further set of scenarios for comparison.

 END

 Technical Appendix Appendix 2: Tutorial

 Add workshop slides here?

+Yes – a summary – I can do that next week.
+Will need to update the package structure slightly first, and annotate the code .